hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default:
       datatype: string
       description: The name of the parameter used to pass the id token
+    - group: Consumer Mapping
+    - name: consumer_claim
+      required: false
+      default:
+      datatype: array of string elements
+      description: The claim which is used for the consumer mapping
+    - name: consumer_by
+      required: false
+      default: [ "username", "custom_id" ]
+      datatype: array of string elements
+      description: |
+        Consumer fields used for mapping:
+        - `id`: try to find Consumer by `id`
+        - `username`: try to find the matching Consumer by `username`
+        - `custom_id`: try to find the matching Consumer by `custom_id`
+    - name: consumer_optional
+      required: false
+      default: false
+      datatype: boolean
+      description: Do not terminate the request, if consumer mapping fails?
     - group: Issuer Verification
     - name: issuers_allowed
       required: false